probabilistic-minds-consortium/void-mathematics-fully-finite-coq-verified/README.md

 > *"Infinity is a habit.
 This is the first system to break it."*
 >
-> "I fully endorse your effort." — Doron Zeilberger
+> *"That's very interesting!
+An actual implementation of finitary math."* — Doron Zeilberger

 ## **The Unprecedented Achievement**